France national rugby union team: Colours and kits

-In 2011 the French Rugby Federation (FFR) announced that Adidas would be their new partner for a period of six years, with them taking over production of the France national rugby shirt from 1 July 2012 to 30 June 2018.
+In 2011, French Rugby Federation (FFR) announced that Adidas would be their new partner for a period of six years, with them taking over production of the France national rugby shirt from 1 July 2012 to 30 June 2018.

 Led by newly elected president Bernard Laporte, the federation intended on selling the jersey to a sponsor.
 The FFR announced on 24 January 2017 that they had started the commercialisation of the jersey.
-In February, it was decided that the jersey would first be used to support France's bid for the 2023 Rugby World Cup by showing #France2023 on the front of the kit.
+In February, it was decided that the jersey would first be used to support France's bid for the 2023 World Cup by showing #France2023 on the front of the kit.
 In March 2017, the Groupe Altrad showed its support for France's bid for the World Cup and the company's logo accompanied #France2023 on the jersey.
 The group became the first private company in history that appeared on the France national team kits.
 As of 2017 and France's successful bid to host the World Cup, Groupe Altrad signed a contract with the FFR, appearing solely on the jerseys.

-In 2017 the FFR announced that Le Coq Sportif would once again be their partner for a period of six years, with them taking over production of the France national rugby shirt from 1 July 2018 to 30 June 2024.
+In 2017, the FFR announced that Le Coq Sportif would once again be their supplier for a period of six years, with them taking over production of the France national rugby shirt from July 2018 to June 2024.
+On 28 June 2019, the Federation unveiled a new France Rugby logo which replaced the red and golden rooster and the previous governing body abstract logo.
+The red and stylised rooster was designed in order to be used as France teams' crest and FFR badge.
+A few months before the 2023 World Cup kick-off, incoming FFR president Florian Grill announced Adidas' return as France's kit manufacturer from June 2024.